bringbackourneighbours/bringbackourneighbours/architecture/architecture.md

   - older – outdated links and their qrs can still be followed and will lead to the newest version
   - content can be easily shared with others
   - on the page its possible to search for all content in all languages.
-- Timeliness and Maintainability
+- Timeliness and ease of Content Creation
   - it's clear when some content was created/updated
   - new content can be made available easily, per language within days
   - certain data might change more often – addresses for example need to updated more often
   - No duplicated content needs to be managed
   - editors and especially translators need to be able to work on the content easily
+- Maintainability
-  - for the programmers it needs to be at least not painful to implement
+  - for the programmers it needs to be at least not painful to implement as we do this in our free time
+  - Design(styling) needs to be a losly coupled to allow working in parallel
+  - the technology needs to be easily maintanable from a security/dependecy-perspective.
+After initial development,there wont be a big team to share the work
+  - the project might be take up by others in the future, so easy of getting started should be low.
+  - Does not use, obscure/rare technology that need lots of learning upfront

 ### Architecture Constraints